jbenasuli/consumer_behavior/README.md

 Team members submit the code for their machine learning model, as well as the following: ✅

-- Please see the [Machine Learning Models document](https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit) for more information: [Link to document](https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit)
+- Please see the [Machine Learning Models document](https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit) for more information regarding the project's ML model processes

 - Description of preliminary data preprocessing ✅
 - Description of preliminary feature engineering and preliminary feature selection, including their decision- making process ✅
 - Description of how data was split into training and testing sets ✅
 - Explanation of model choice, including limitations and benefit ✅

 ## Database Integration (30 points)